Joy-Anna Duggar’s Adorable Son Gideon Tricks Her With Treats In Sweet Instagram Video

-Joy-Anna Duggar’s 1-year-old son Gideon is already a natural in front of the camera.
-In a new video that the Counting On star shared on her joint Instagram page with husband Austin Forsyth, the toddler steals the show from his famous mom.
+Joy-Anna Duggar’s 1-year-old son, Gideon, is already a natural in front of the camera.
+In a new video that the Counting On star shared on her joint Instagram page with husband Austin Forsyth, the toddler stole the show from his famous mom.

 On Tuesday, Joy-Anna took to Instagram to share a sweet family video of Gideon enjoying snack time.
 In the short clip, the tot is grabbing handfuls of tiny cheese crackers out of a spill-proof container while he sits next to his mom.
-He hams it up for the camera, staring into it with a devilish grin on his face before offering to share his snacks with Joy-Anna by holding a cracker in front of her mouth.
+He holds it up for the camera, staring into it with a devilish grin on his face before offering to share his snacks with Joy-Anna by holding a cracker in front of her mouth.
 However, as she thanks Gideon for being a good boy by sharing his food, he quickly yanks his offering away from her face and pretends to put it in his mouth.

 But Gideon isn’t about to let his mama starve; he reveals that his initial actions are just a ruse by feeding the cracker to Joy-Anna.
 After his mother calls him “silly” and gobbles up her treat, Gideon gets a serious case of the giggles.